 Dental implants look and function just like your natural teeth.
 They also have the ability to last a lifetime.

 After discussing your treatment plan, we will schedule your implant surgery.
 The number of dental implants we use depends on your functional goals.
 You will receive a temporary restoration that will look better than the natural teeth you lost and may function better, too.
 The function of your temporaries will vary.

 After six months or so of healing, we will be able to place your final restorations, replacing your entire arch of teeth.
 These restorations will be very attractive and will function as you requested, they can function as well as your natural teeth ever did.

 Are You Ready to Start Over with Your Smile?

-Terminal dentition sounds very final, but it isn’t, necessarily.
+Terminal dentition sounds very final, but it doesn’t have to be.
 Terminal can mean an ending, but it can also refer to a station.
 Think of terminal dentition as the end of your journey with natural teeth, but the beginning of your journey with dental implants.

 If you’re ready to start this new journey with dental implants in Anchorage, please call (907) 349-0022 today for an appointment with an implant dentist at Excellence in Dentistry.